-- make sure that health information that identifies you is kept private - give you this notice of our legal duties and privacy practices with respect to health information about you - follow the terms of the notice that is currently in effect
+- make sure that health information that identifies you is kept private - give you this notice of our legal duties and privacy practices with respect to health information about you - follow the terms of the notice that is currently in effect.

-If you have any questions about this notice, please contact the Director of Health Information Management at
+If you have any questions about this notice, please contact

-- 2. Who will follow this notice: This notice describes the practices of Buffalo Psychiatric Center and that of: - -Any other facility or program directly operated by OMH

-- -Any student or member of a volunteer group we allow to help you while you are in our care -All employees, staff, and other personnel of OMH -Other contractors, agencies or other organizations that provide services to us or on our behalf and who have agreed, in writing, to protect your information and follow this notice.

-You have the following rights regarding health information we have about you:
+- 2. Who will follow this notice: This notice describes the practices of \\\\\ and that of: - Any other facility or program directly operated by OMH - Any student of member of a volunteer group we allow to help you while you are in our care - ◆ All employees, staff, and other personnel of OMH - Contractors, agencies, or other organizations that provide services to us or on our behalf and who have agreed, in writing, to protect your information and follow this Notice. - Your Health Information Rights: You have the following rights regarding the health information we have about you: